Kris Gopalakrishnan: Support for research and entrepreneurship in India

-Through Axilor Ventures, Kris has invested in innumerable startups and venture funds.
-He has used some of his wealth - as of May 30, 2023, according to Forbes, estimated at $2.9 billion, towards causes such as health research, specifically brain science as well as technology-driven innovation that has a direct impact on society.
+Through Axilor Ventures, Gopalakrishnan has invested in many startups and venture funds.
+He has put his wealth towards causes such as health research, specifically brain science, and other technological innovations.

-Kris is supporting and guiding several India-focused initiatives, through his leadership roles in various Government committees/bodies and philanthropic initiatives, in the following areas:
+Gopalakrishnan is supporting and guiding several India-focused initiatives, through his leadership roles in various Government committees/bodies and philanthropic initiatives, in the following areas:

 Brain science and computer science

-Kris has contributed crores to develop a Centre for Brain Research at the Indian Institute of Science in Bangalore.
+Gopalakrishnan has contributed ₹2.25 billion to develop a Centre for Brain Research at the Indian Institute of Science in Bangalore.
 He is the donor of the largest philanthropic gift ever received by the 105-year-old institute from an individual.
-He has contributed an additional ₹60 crores to set up distinguished visiting chairs in Neurocomputing and Data Science at the IISc Bengaluru and Indian Institute of Technology Madras of Chennai.
+He has contributed an additional ₹600 million to set up distinguished visiting chairs in Neurocomputing and Data Science at the IISc Bengaluru and Indian Institute of Technology Madras of Chennai.

 Another project Gopalakrishnan has funded at IIT Madras is the "Sudha Gopalakrishnan Brain Centre", which he says is the first of its kind in the world.
 The centre is undertaking the cellular-level image mapping of the brain.

-Kris is chairing the governing board of India's ₹3660 crore National Mission on Cyber-Physical System Technologies which is overseeing the establishment of 25 hubs related to CPS and allied technologies.
+Gopalakrishnan is chairing the governing board of India's ₹36.6 billion National Mission on Cyber-Physical System Technologies which is overseeing the establishment of 25 hubs related to CPS and allied technologies.

 Healthcare

-Kris has furthered ageing research in India through the Srinivasapura Aging Neuro Senescence and Cognition Study, and GenomeIndia, a pan-India initiative focused on Whole Genome Sequencing of 10,000 individuals from representative populations across India.
+Gopalakrishnan has furthered ageing research in India through the Srinivasapura Aging Neuro Senescence and Cognition Study, and GenomeIndia, a pan-India initiative focused on Whole Genome Sequencing of 10,000 individuals from representative populations across India.
 He is also supporting the Accelerator Program for Discovery in Brain Disorders using Stem Cells at the National Centre for Biological Sciences in Bangalore, Karnataka.

 He is on the Board of Swasth Digital Health Foundation, a not-for-profit consortium charting an innovative healthcare model in India.

 Other activities

-Kris instituted the Gopalakrishnan – NTU Presidential Postdoctoral Fellowships, focused on Industry 4.0, Smart Cities.
+Gopalakrishnan instituted the Gopalakrishnan–NTU Presidential Postdoctoral Fellowships, focused on Industry 4.0, Smart Cities.

 He supports young researchers in India through the Pratiksha Trust Young Investigators Award at IISc, Pratiksha Trust Scholarship and travel grants for Winter Schools on Quantitative Systems Biology at ICTS, and the Young Faculty Recognition Award and Travel Grants at IIT Madras.

-Kris established the Gopalakrishnan – Deshpande Centre for Innovation and Entrepreneurship at IIT Madras in August 2017, to be able to solve India's society's problems by applying the full capabilities of the scientific and technological knowledge of Indian academic institutions through world class innovation and entrepreneurship.
+Gopalakrishnan established the Gopalakrishnan–Deshpande Centre for Innovation and Entrepreneurship at IIT Madras in August 2017, to be able to solve India's society's problems by applying the full capabilities of the scientific and technological knowledge of Indian academic institutions through world class innovation and entrepreneurship.

-Kris supports the nurturing of livelihoods of farmers through programs like the Naandi Foundation and Centre for Collective Development.
+Gopalakrishnan supports the nurturing of livelihoods of farmers through programs like the Naandi Foundation and Centre for Collective Development.

 He has supported several interesting history projects – such as the History of Indian IT through itihaasa.com and a research project on History of Mathematics in India at IIT Gandhinagar.